Collections

 Creating a Collection

-• After logging in to the Admin Console, select the Create tab on the header panel and click on Collection icon.
+• After logging in to the Admin Console, click the Create tab in the header panel and select the Collection icon.

-• Choose a descriptive and unique name to easily identify the collection.
-This cannot be changed after creation.
+• Collection Name – Enter a clear and unique name to identify the collection.
+This name cannot be changed after the collection is created.

-• Choose the language of the content (if the language is other than English).
-Choose the language that matches the content to improve search accuracy and relevance.
+• Language Selection – Select the language of the content if it is not English.
+Choosing the correct language helps improve search accuracy and relevance.

 📘